Jon Nolan: Bristol Rovers

 On 1 February 2022, Nolan joined League Two club Bristol Rovers on a free transfer.
 He made his debut off of the bench on the 5 March 2022 in a 1–0 away defeat to Newport County.

 Manager Joey Barton admitted it had been hard for Nolan to break into the first team following his year on the side lines at Ipswich through injury, but had been making good progress.

 Following Rovers promotion to EFL League One, Nolan was not retained and was released at the end of the season.

 Tranmere Rovers

 On 30 June 2022, Nolan signed a one-year deal with EFL League Two side Tranmere Rovers.
+On 10 May 2023, it was announced that Nolan was not on the retained list for the 2023–24 season.

+Macclesfield

+On 20 July 2023, Nolan dropped back into Non-league football for the first time in seven years by signing a one-year deal with Northern Premier League side Macclesfield.
+He was released at the end of the season.

 International career

 Nolan was first called up to the England C squad in 2014.
 He made his International debut on 18 November 2014 in a 4–2 win over Estonia U23.